ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-3.md

 Once you've created your account, there will be "getting started" options.

-* If you are completing part three on ACMS:
+* If you are completing part three on ETS:
     * DO NOT FOLLOW THOSE "getting started" options from the Heroku site yet.
     * Those are appropriate for using Heroku on your own machine, and they are appropriate for using Heroku with Django on Python.
 WE AREN'T DOING EITHER OF THOSE YET!